 The world isn’t perfect, it’s messy and full of compromise.
 More to the point there simply wasn’t the money around to achieve the Plan.
 This worked out well for modern Manchester.
 We would have lost so much.
 And when you look at the ideas carried forward based on the Plan, the monumental stupidities of grand schemes such as Hulme Crescents, we can only shudder.
 Despite the wonderful optimism of the 1945 Manchester Plan it was way too ambitious, way too uniform, way too...well, paternalistic, and thus exactly what those drafting the plan had wished to avoid.

 Time after time Rowland Nicholas repeats a theme ‘it is for you, the citizens of Manchester, to make the choice.’
 This rings false.
 The Plan was exhibited in Manchester Art Gallery and published in the book form mentioned above.
 Yet the evidence from the developments that did take place in subsequent decades makes it clear that working class populations were shunted about as the planners saw fit whether there had been a consultation or not.
 This was done for their own good, of course.
 It was a high-handed attitude.

 The Plan is superb but only because it failed; the vision is thrilling, the idealism stirring, the reality, apart from one or two ideas, would have been horrific.
 Instead of the glorious mess of Manchester architecture we would have been left with a regimented, cold and brutal street scene.
 To want that would have been irrational.

 Yet to have a ‘plan’ that is no plan in Manchester and Salford today scarcely seems better.
 True, the way developments come about fits with the historical pattern of Mancunian urban growth before and after the 'Plan'.
-In other words schemes appear to be treated in isolation and on very narrow terms rather than part of an overall picture.
+In other words schemes appear to be treated in isolation and on very narrow terms rather than part of an overall picture - as stated above.
 Nobody would suggest the 1945 Plan would have delivered a desirable outcome but many parts of it would have made Manchester a more humane city, certainly the emphasis time and again on the provision of more green space, of any space.

 Would he still accuse us of ‘self-indulgent drift’ or would he find areas of Manchester he would consider ‘a city transformed’?